Long car rides with kids are not easy. Long road trips with kids are even less easy.

 And now the most controversial advice of them all – get a Netflix, YouTube Premium, Amazon Prime, or whatever other subscription that lets you download videos for watching offline and use it when whatever else fails.
 Remember, your sanity is the most important road trip essential for your kid.

-6. The favorite toy
+6. The favourite toy

 This is important – DON’T FORGET THE FAVORITE TOY AT HOME.